georgringer/news/Documentation/DeveloperManual/ExtendNews/ExtendFlexforms/Index.rst

 Extend flexforms with custom fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you need additional fields in the flexform configuration, this can be done by using a hook in the core.
+If you need additional fields in the flexform configuration, this can be done by using a hook in the Core.

 **Register the hook**